Priyankasaggu11929/priyankasaggu11929.github.io/_posts/2020-04-26-Custom-GCP-TypeProviders.md

 A few weeks back, I was working on writing automation templates, for achieving a *one click deployment* of the entire [Atlan](https://atlan.com) stack, on Google Cloud Platform(GCP).

+And writing automation templates here, basically, meant writing Infrastructure as Code (Iac).

 Here, the good part is that GCP has its own internal tool/software, called [deployment-manager](https://cloud.google.com/deployment-manager), for writing Infrastructure-as-Code(IaC).
 It supports automation using Jinja & Python templates.

 I chose to write all my templates using Jinja.
-Because Jinja templates are far more readable in this case (in comparision to Python templates).
-These are (almost) similar to JSON configuration description of the resource (to be deployed).
+Because Jinja templates are far more readable in this case (also, in comparision to Python templates).
+These templates are (almost) similar to JSON configuration description of the resource (to be deployed).

 Okay, I think this was a quick good intro to what I was trying to achieve that time.
 But this post actually focuses more on providing a solution to one of the problems, I faced during the time.